slowrunner/rosbot-on-gopigo3/imu4gopigo3ros/package_description.rst

 # Unofficial "Safe" Python3 BNO055 IMU Interface and Utiliites For GoPiGo3

 The BNO055 Inertial Measurement Unit requires "clock stretching I<sup>2</sup>C which the GoPiGo3 robot supports on ports AD1 and AD2.
-Breakthroug transfer errors still occur occasionaly.
+Breakthrough transfer errors still occur occasionaly.

-This package offers "safe" (mutex protected) I<sup>2</sup>C access to the Dexter Industries / Modular Robotics BNO055 Inertial Measurement Unit,
-in the presence of other I<sup>2</sup>C sensors on the GoPiGo3 robot (such as the DI Distance Sensor).
+This package offers "safe" (mutex protected) I<sup>2</sup>C access to the Dexter Industries / Modular Robotics BNO055 Inertial Measurement Unit, in the presence of other I<sup>2</sup>C sensors on the GoPiGo3 robot (such as the DI Distance Sensor).

 ```
 CHIRALITY: